netdata/blog/content/posts/open-source-contributions.md

 Netdata *must* be doing something right when it comes to inspiring contributions.
 Our [open-source, distributed monitoring agent](https://github.com/netdata/netdata) has more than 38,000 stars on GitHub and has seen contributions from more than 200 people.
 We've even hired a handful of our contributors to work full-time on making the Netdata ecosystem even more powerful.
 People are passionate about what we do, and they happily offer their time and expertise to make Netdata better.

 The Netdata community didn't just *happen*, though.
 We didn't just build an open-source project and wait for contributors to step up and help.
-We took many concerted efforts to inspired these contributions, and we thought we'd share a few of our best practices.
+We took many concerted efforts to inspired these contributions, and we thought we'd share a few of our most successful efforts.

 <!--more-->